maraisabella/dataviz-final-project-group4/README.md

 https://docs.google.com/presentation/d/1t7hnqTvwdebYlNXzeW0B_2L0q2JRRkGE5SaYeAwlZSw/edit?usp=sharing

 - Tableau will be used as primary tool for data visualization and dashboard creation

-- Various plots/stats were generated to analyze the impact on hospital re-admission
+- Various plots/stats were generated to analyze the impact on hospital readmission

 - Plots and visualizations are mainly static in Tableau, however filters will be provided to visualize the plots/stats based on parameters of interest.

 - Following is a blueprint of the storyboard that will be improved and have more content added to in the next project deliverables:

 ![](analysis/dashboard.png)